The Hit List (Joan Jett album)

-The Hit List is the seventh studio album, and the first cover album by Joan Jett.
-The album was released in 1990.
-All of the tracks are covers of famous songs.
+The Hit List is the seventh studio album, and the first cover album by American rock singer Joan Jett.
+The album was released on January 16, 1990.
+All of the tracks are cover versions of notable songs.

-"Dirty Deeds" was released as the first single, backed with the non-LP track "Let It Bleed", a cover of The Rolling Stones song.
-It peaked at No. 36 on the Billboard Hot 100.
-"Love Hurts" was released as the second single, backed with "Handyman" from Jett's 1983 album Album, but it failed to chart in the US.
-In foreign markets, the song was paired with "Up From the Skies"; in the UK, it was issued by Chrysalis Records with "Pretty Vacant" as its B-side.
+"Dirty Deeds" was released as the first single, backed with the non-LP track "Let It Bleed", a cover version of the Rolling Stones song.
+It peaked at No. 36 on the US Billboard Hot 100.
+"Love Hurts" was released as the second single, backed with "Handyman" from Jett's third studio album Album (1983), but it failed to chart in the US.
+In foreign markets, the song was paired with "Up from the Skies"; in the UK, it was issued by Chrysalis Records with "Pretty Vacant" as its B-side.